Aidar5/nattoeng/docs/source/book/22_textfsm/3_textfsm_clitable.rst

 * sh ip int br
 * show ip inter bri

-How to use the CLI table
+How to use CLI table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-ПLet’s see how to use *clitable* class and index file.
+Let’s see how to use *clitable* class and index file.

 *templates* directory contains such templates and index file: